SNodeC/snode.c/README.md

 #### Echo-Client Main Application

-The client instance `echoClient` must *connect* to the server by calling `echoClient.connect()`.
+The client instance `echoClient` must be *activated* by calling `echoClient.connect()`.

 Equivalent to the server instance a client instance provides a view overloaded `connect()` methods whose arguments also vary depending on the network layer used.
-Here it is assumed that we talk to an IPv4 server which runs on the same machine (localhost) as the client.
-Thus we pass the hostname "localhost" and port number 8001 to the `connect()` method.
+Here it is assumed that we talk to an IPv4 server which runs on the same machine (`localhost`) as the client.
+Thus we pass the host name `localhost` and port number `8001` to the `connect()` method.

-If we would have created a named client instance than a special `connect()` method which only expects the lambda function can be used.
+If we would have created a named client instance than a special `connect()` method which only expects the *lambda function* can be used.
 In that case the configuration of this named instance would be done using command line arguments and/or a configuration file.

 ``` cpp
 #include "EchoClientContextFactory.h"